 The Simulator PC is a DTE.
 The Simulator Modules are fitted with female DB9 connectors and for simplicity are all wired for use with straight cables, so are technically DCEs and should by convention use DCE pin naming conventions.

-However, to make the simulator module designs easier to follow, the schematics follow the transmit and receive pin designations used by the ATmega328P microcontroller UART, and the RS-232 sides of the Maxim MAX233, MAX208 and MAX3323 line drivers.
+However, to make the simulator module designs easier to follow, the schematics follow the transmit and receive pin designations used by the ATmega328P microcontroller UART, and the RS-232 sides of the Analog Devices (formerly Maxim) MAX233, MAX208 and MAX3323 line drivers.
 Following these conventions, the module pins used for transmitting sensor data from the Simulator Interface to the attached PC are marked TX, and the module pins used for receiving CLI data from the attached PC to the Simulator Interface are marked RX.
 This is the opposite of the usual convention for a DCE.

 Power Module